 2. Further research should explore patient experiences of referral from primary to secondary care services to provide a more comprehensive account of experiences through the care pathway.
 In addition, future research may also consider GPs’ views and experiences of ERAS, particularly at the points of referral and discharge.
 This would provide a ‘system-wide’ understanding of the delivery of ERAS.

+Funding details

+NIHR HS&DR Project 14/46/02

+Study Registration

+The methods of the systematic review were registered with the International Prospective Register of Systematic Reviews, number CRD42017059473

-Word count: 2169
+Word count: 2193